Giro d'Italia Women: History

 The men's Giro d'Italia cycling race was first held in 1909, and is considered the second most important cycling race in the world.
 The women's Giro d'Italia was first held in 1988 as the Giro d'Italia Femminile.
 The first edition in 1988 was won by two-time Tour de France Feminin winner Maria Canins from Italy.

-Global Cycling Network notes how "how little we actually know" about early editions of the women's Giro, with no information about stage winners.
+Global Cycling Network notes "how little we actually know" about early editions of the women's Giro, with no information about stage winners.
 The race was the second biggest women's race in Italy, behind the long running Trofeo Alfredo Binda-Comune di Cittiglio.
 In the 1990s, the race was dominated by Italian rider Fabiana Luperini, who won 4 editions of the race between 1995 and 1998, winning 13 stages in the process.
 Luperini later won the 2008 edition of the race, 10 years after her last victory.

 In the 2000s, the race grew to 13 stages in length before falling back to 9 stages.
 Other big races like Grande Boucle Féminine Internationale and Tour de l'Aude Cycliste Féminin were cancelled due to financial difficulties in 2009 and 2010 respectively, leaving the Giro Donne was the only 'Grand Tour' left in women's cycling after 2010.

 In December 2012 it was reported that the company Epinike had withdrawn as Giro Donne organiser, making the 2013 edition uncertain.
 In April 2013, however, organisers announced they had rebranded the race as the Giro Rosa, taking place over eight days.
 It returned to its traditional ten-day length the following year.
 In 2016, the race became part of the new UCI Women's World Tour, organised by the Union Cycliste Internationale (UCI).